About bushfire-prone land

 - Is a draft local environmental plan (LEP) required for the intended land use?

-- Is the development ‘high risk’ and require a Bush Fire Safety Authority from the NSW Rural Fire Service (RFS)?
+- Is the development ‘high risk’ and requires a Bush Fire Safety Authority from the NSW Rural Fire Service (RFS)?

 - Does the development conform with the specifications and requirements of Planning for Bushfire Protection 2001 Guideline?
 If not, then consultation must occur with the RFS.

-- Does the building conform with the BCA, including NSW variations?
+- Does the building conform with the Building Code of Australia (BCA), including NSW variations?
 If not, then the building must conform with the conditions of development consent following consultation with the RFS or in accordance with the terms of a Bush Fire Safety Authority.

 Bushfire-prone land mapping for Richmond Valley area